openhatch/oh-mainline/docs/deployment/installation.rst

   box.
 Enter "cmd" into it, and press enter.

 Important note:
-Before your run the commands in the next sections, make sure you have changed your working directory to the oh-mainline directory.
+Before you run the commands in the next sections, make sure you have changed your present working directory to the oh-mainline directory.

 Set up the database